bufbuild/protobuf-es/docs/writing_plugins.md

 ### Exporting

-To export a declaration from you code, use `exportDecl`:
+To export a declaration from your code, use `exportDecl`:

 ```typescript
 const name = "foo";